GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Access_FQHCs_MinDistance.md

 | Access to FQHC | minDistZips_mi | Euclidean distance from centroid to closest FQHC, in miles |

 ### Data Limitations:
-NA
+Euclidean distance or straight-line is a simple approximation of distance or travel time from an origin centroid to the nearest health center.
+It is not a precise calculation of real travel times or distances.

 ### Comments/Notes:
-Includes all U.S. States, Washington D.C., and territories, including: Puerto Rico, Guam, Northern Mariana Islands, American Samoa, Palau.
+This dataset includes all US states, Washington D.C., and territories, including: Puerto Rico, Guam, Northern Mariana Islands, American Samoa, Palau.
 Zip code and tract centroids are not population-weighted.